Current Drought Stage: D-1 Moderate Drought- 10% Voluntary Reduction - Click for Info

 • Web Resources

-• Groundwater Events & News
+• Events & Groundwater News

 DROUGHT MANAGEMENT

-CURRENT DROUGHT STAGE: D-3 Extreme Drought
+CURRENT DROUGHT STAGE: D-1 Moderate Drought

 CURRENT GROUNDWATER USE REDUCTION MEASURES AND RESTRICTIONS

-Exempt wells and General Permits by Rule: 30% voluntary reduction in groundwater use
+Exempt wells and General Permits by Rule: 5-10% voluntary reduction in groundwater use

 Usage Reduction Measures:

-• Continue, or increase voluntary reduction in various uses
+• Continue, or increase, voluntary reduction in various uses

 • Check for and correct all plumbing leaks